-- building, industrial equipment, livestock, and agricultural production at risk.
-The levee failed because of - 27 under-seepage prior to the crest of the 1993 Great Flood, flooding the entire levee district to a depth of - 28 20 feet.
-Failures due to under-seepage can occur very rapidly with little warning. - 29 In the vicinity of the Chester Bridge EA, an earthen levee parallels the Horse Island Chute.
-At Route 51, - the elevation of the road is lower than the top of the levee.
+- can occur along the levee, placing human life, vehicles, building, industrial equipment, livestock, and - agricultural production at risk.
+The levee failed because of under-seepage prior to the crest of the 1993

+28 Great Flood, flooding the entire levee district to a depth of 20 feet.
+Failures due to under-seepage can

+- 29 occur very rapidly with little warning. - 30 In the vicinity of the Chester Bridge EA, an earthen levee parallels the Horse Island Chute.
+At Route 51, - 31 the elevation of the road is lower than the top of the levee.
 This creates a gap in the levee.
-To cover this - gap, a temporary flood wall is placed across the road, as necessary, as shown on Figure 1-7.
-When in - 32 place, the temporary flood wall forces the closure of Route 51. - 33 1.3.3.2 Frequency of Flood-Related Closures - 34 Near Chester, flooding of the Mississippi River begins at a river level of 27 feet. - 35 The highest level recorded was during the Great Flood of 1993 (49.74 feet).
-When the river reaches - 36 40.7 feet, Route 51 will need to be closed (National Weather Service Advanced Hydrologic Prediction - 37 Service, 2020).
-However, MoDOT reports that based on recent experience, Route 51 needs to be closed - 38 when the river reaches 44 feet on the Chester gauge. - 39 According to the National Weather Service, only seven of the historically highest river crests met the - 40 40.7-foot level and only four met the 44-foot level.
-Consequently, closures of Route 51 due to weather - 41 are relatively rare.
-However, all closures have been relatively recent (since 1973) and can be quite - 42 lengthy.
+To cover this - 32 gap, a temporary flood wall is placed across the road, as necessary, as shown on Figure 1-7.
+When in - place, the temporary flood wall forces the closure of Route 51. - 34 1.3.3.2 Frequency of Flood-Related Closures - 35 Near Chester, flooding of the Mississippi River begins at a river level of 27 feet. - The highest level recorded was during the Great Flood of 1993 (49.74 feet).
+When the river reaches - 40.7 feet, Route 51 will need to be closed (National Weather Service Advanced Hydrologic Prediction - 38 Service, 2020).
+However, MoDOT reports that based on recent experience, Route 51 needs to be closed - 39 when the river reaches 44 feet on the Chester gauge. - 40 According to the National Weather Service, only seven of the historically highest river crests met the - 40.7-foot level and only four met the 44-foot level.
+Consequently, closures of Route 51 due to weather - 42 are relatively rare.
+However, all closures have been relatively recent (since 1973) and can be quite - 43 lengthy.
 The 2015 closure lasted roughly a week (December 28 through January 4).
-The 2017 closure - 43 also lasted nearly a week (May 4 through May 10).
-The most recent closure, occurring in June 2019, - 44 lasted 21 days (June 2 through June 22). - 45 Closures result in detours of roughly 100 miles.
-The increasingly interconnected world makes the - 46 crossing important to the cities of both Chester and Perryville, as well as the larger region.
-With almost
+The 2017 closure - 44 also lasted nearly a week (May 4 through May 10).
+The most recent closure, occurring in June 2019, - 45 lasted 21 days (June 2 through June 22).

-- 1 25 percent of bridge traffic composed of trucks, the negative consequences of closures can impact a

-- 2 myriad of interests beyond Perry and Randolph counties.
+- 1 Closures result in detours of roughly 100 miles.
+The increasingly interconnected world makes the - 2 crossing important to the cities of both Chester and Perryville, as well as the larger region.
+With almost - 3 25 percent of bridge traffic composed of trucks, the negative consequences of closures can impact a - 4 myriad of interests beyond Perry and Randolph counties.

-- 3 1.3.4 The Route 51 Crossing is Important to Local and Regional Connectivity
+5 1.3.4 The Route 51 Crossing is Important to Local and Regional Connectivity

-- 4 This section discusses the important connectivity issues associated with the Chester Bridge/Horse Island
+- 6 This section discusses the important connectivity issues associated with the Chester Bridge/Horse Island

-- 5 Chute Bridge.
+- 7 Chute Bridge.
 These issues are described in terms of important regional connections as well as

-- 6 accommodating existing local pathways.
+- 8 accommodating existing local pathways.

-- 7 1.3.4.1 Important Regional Connectivity
+- 9 1.3.4.1 Important Regional Connectivity

-- 8 The SEMPO offers planning and economic
+- 10 The SEMO RPC offers planning and

-- 9 development services to a seven-county
+- 11 economic development services to a seven-

-- 10 region of Bollinger, Cape Girardeau, Iron,
+- 12 county region of Bollinger, Cape Girardeau,

-- 11 Madison, Perry, St. Francois, and Ste.
+- 13 Iron, Madison, Perry, St. Francois, and Ste.

-- 12 Genevieve.
-SEMPO works with
+- 14 Genevieve.
+SEMO RPC works with

-- 13 governments, economic development
+- 15 governments, economic development

-- 14 organizations, civic groups, businesses, and
+- 16 organizations, civic groups, businesses, and

-- 15 individual citizens to provide services that
+- 17 individual citizens to provide services that

-- 16 help enhance the livability and economic
+- 18 help enhance the livability and economic

-- 17 base.
+- 19 base.
 They focus on promoting emergency

-- 18 preparedness, community development,
+- 20 preparedness, community development,

-- 19 healthcare, commerce, social services,
+- 21 healthcare, commerce, social services,

-- 20 public works, and administration.
+- 22 public works, and administration.

-- 21 Relative to transportation planning, SEMPO
+- 23 Relative to transportation planning, SEMO

-- 22 provides input to MoDOT concerning
+- 24 RPC provides input to MoDOT concerning

-- 23 regional transportation issues and projects.
+- 25 regional transportation issues and projects.

-- 24 SEMPO also prioritizes construction and
+- 26 SEMO RPC also prioritizes construction and

-- 25 maintenance projects.
+- 27 maintenance projects.

-- 26 This section discusses the important
+- 28 This section discusses the important

-- 27 connectivity issues outlined in the SEMPO
+- 29 regional connectivity issues.

-- 28 Transportation Plan (2016).
 Figures 1-8 and

-- 29 1-9 show many of the important elements
+- 30 1-9 show many of the important elements

-- 30 discussed in this section.
+- 31 discussed in this section.

-31 1.3.4.2 Access to I-55
+32 1.3.4.2 Access to I-55